21 Things to do in Seattle with Kids this Fall

-When fall settles into the Pacific Northwest you know it is time to find a few things to do in Seattle.
+When fall settles into the Pacific Northwest you know it is time to find a few things to do in Seattle with with kids.
 We all may be basking in the sun right now, but all too soon temperature will start to drop and the sun will go behind its perpetual cloud and settle into winter gloom.
 With it will come chilly mornings, a little rain (maybe a lot), and bored minds and bodies that need to be stimulated.

 Why not head out the door and explore a little of what the Emerald City has to offer?
-There is no end to things to do in Seattle with your kids, or even without them.
+There is no end to things to do in Seattle with kids, or even without them.
 Take a day trip out to a neighboring town.
 Explore the Seattle neighborhood you have always meant to check out but just never got around to.
 Sample a few new Seattle restaurants and eat your weight in chocolate on a factory tour.

 Whatever you do make sure to have fun and choose an Seattle activity that will keep your mind occupied as well as your little one.

 Need a little help getting started?
 Here is a list of some of our favorite things to do in Seattle and a few more that we will be checking out once the weather turns cold.